9 PR Tips from WIRED Magazine’s Pitching Guide

 “A pitch needs to have enough detail to intrigue us, but not TMI.”

-Every pitch has different needs, but anyone on the receiving end of a pitch knows that shorter is often better.
-We advise our one-on-one clients who are pitching for the first time to get straight to the point, clear and concise.
+Every pitch has different needs, but anyone on the receiving end knows shorter is often better.
+Get straight to the point, clear and concise.
+Pitching is an exercise in editing.
+If an editor wants more information they'll ask!

 5. Research lead times.